undergrad-partner-school

 Retention Rate

-The freshman retention rate for South Dakota School of Mines and Technology was 78.4% in 2022, demonstrating the exceptional quality of the educational experience at this institution.
+The freshman retention rate for South Dakota School of Mines and Technology was 84% in 2022, indicative of the exceptional educational experience and supportive environment at this school.

 Student Body